garrettstevenkeyes/Matching-Game/README.md

 I then looped it through the deck and introduced an event listener to represent what would happen if you click each card.

 Flip card
 Next I flipped each card and when each card was flipped I added it to the openedCards array.
+I had to add the type attribute to each card in the HTML or this would have been impossible.
+The type was simply the type of car(ie. diamond, plane, etc.) and I used it to establish a matching pair.
   *Dont worry about the moveCounter yet, I did that later.*
   I had to do something to show if the openedCards matched other openedCard in the array (first and second card) so I created an if
   statement saying if it